/125

 44 / 125

 AR.
-A patient with a traumatic brain injury presents with ICP of 30 mmHg and bradycardia, along with irregular respirations.
-What is the priority intervention?
+A patient with a traumatic brain injury shows ICP of 28 mmHg, sluggish pupils, and hypertension with bradycardia.
+What is the priority nursing action?

 45 / 125